 - Eliminates the problem of passwords

-When you consider the downright dangerous password hygiene of most Internet-goers — 51% reuse the same password over and over —, it makes sense to try to eliminate them as much as possible.
+When you consider the downright dangerous password hygiene of most Internet-goers — 51% reuse the same password over and over —, it makes sense to try to eliminate passwords as much as possible.
 Of course, with many IdPs, there’s a password involved in the process somewhere along the line.
 But that doesn’t change the fact that the fewer passwords a user has to create and remember, the less likely they are to be affected by a credential stuffing attack.

 - Increases authentication security